Improving Brain Tumour Care surveys share your experiences and help create change

 While they can develop at any age, the average age of diagnosis is 5 years old and at least a quarter of diagnoses happen before the age of 2.

-Most childhood ependymomas are found in the hindbrain (also called the posterior fossa), which controls functions like balance, movement, breathing and blood pressure.
+Most childhood ependymomas are found in the hindbrain (also called the posterior fossa).
+This area controls functions like balance, movement, breathing and blood pressure.

 Subependymomas are grade 1 ependymomas that are relatively uncommon in children and appear most often near a ventricle.